-Rank and score search results
+Rank search results

 The Vertex AI ranking API takes a list of documents and ranks those documents based on how relevant the documents are to a given query (a search string).
 When you use the ai.rank() function, it returns scores for how well a document answers a given query.